 This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Chain Surveying”.

-1. An offset is a _________ distance of an object measured from survey line.
+1. An offset is a _________ distance of an object measured from the survey line.

 Explanation: Offsets are taken perpendicular to the survey lines.
 They are used to mark objects and the lateral distance to them, using an offset rod.